-In 2014, I took my then-girlfriend and our dog to Carbo San Lucas — that’s more than 3,000 miles (4,800 km) round-trip from the San Francisco Bay Area — by way of La Paz to visit some good friends.
+In the last days of 2014, I took my then-girlfriend and our dog to Carbo San Lucas -- that's more than 3,000 miles (4,800 km) round-trip from the San Francisco Bay Area -- by way of La Paz to visit some good friends.

 On the way there, two tires of our aging sedan got seriously punctured at the same time in the middle of the Baja California desert.

-We were literally more than 100 miles (150 km) from a town in either direction, with nothing to survive on but a couple of beers and some water bottles in the trunk.
-I wasn’t very well prepared.
+We were more than 100 miles (150 km) from a town in either direction, with nothing to survive on but a couple of beers and some water bottles in the trunk.
+I wasn't very well prepared at the time.

-In the aftermath of the event, I learned to master the process of switching a car to a spare tire — the “donut,” as we often call it — and vice versa.
-In fact, I became so good at it that in subsequent years, I often used a donut to rotate my cars’ tires at home instead of getting that done at the shop.
+In the aftermath of the event, I learned to master the process of switching a car to a spare tire -- the "donut," as we often call it -- and vice versa.
+I became so good at it that I often used a donut to rotate my cars' tires at home in subsequent years instead of getting that done at the shop.

 As for the girlfriend, she said she'd "fly the next time."
 She didn't leave me.
 We even got married and have a couple of toddlers now.
 And that brings us to what happened just over the weekend with our Model Y.

-No, it wasn’t as adventurous — we were just about 120 miles from home.
+It wasn't as adventurous -- we were just about 120 miles from home.
 But it was nerve-racking nonetheless, if not more so.

 If you have a Tesla, this might help you get prepared.
 If not, well, it's a fun read.

-Dong’s note: You’ll find some tips on how to plug a Tesla tire here, but overall, this is not a how-to post.
+Dong's note: You'll find some tips on plugging a Tesla tire here, but overall, this is not a how-to post.